ejqs/ejqs.net/_posts/progressreport/2025-11-26-progressreport1.md

 November 27 - December 3

-- 20 mins a day on Designing Data-Intensive Applications
+- 20 mins a weekday of Designing Data-Intensive Applications
+- 20 mins a weekend of something ML related
 - Burn through my WaniKani backlogs... at least bring it down from 370 to 170 (take 2)